hossain-khan/android-trmnl-display/README.md

 1. Configure the `access-token`
     i. 📝 NOTE: Right now only `https://usetrmnl.com/api` service API is supported, custom service URL will be added later
 3. Save token and keep the app on with the TRMNL content/image showing.

+### Limitations 🚧
+* Right now, screen lock using [recommended](https://developer.android.com/develop/background-work/background-tasks/awake/screen-on) **`FLAG_KEEP_SCREEN_ON`** is not working.
+So, if you plan to keep the screen on idefinitely, you should set that in the device settings.